ayder/DockerFiles/PerconaGroupReplicationCluster/README.md

 - cp dot.env .env
 ```

 2. Initialize the db cluster.
-This will create persist3nt db files in the App/ folder in the current directory.
+This will create persistent db files in the App/ folder in the current directory.
 ```bash
 # docker compose up db-init
 ```